christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Alexander (son of King Herod) aka Alexander Helios aka Juba II.
 Was he Jesus ben Panthera?
 "Panthera" is a Hellenized corruption of "Ptolemaios" (Ptolem -> Ptol -> Panther).
 "Jesus, son of Ptolemy".
 The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".
 -   Alexander (grandson of King Herod) aka Ptolemy of Mauretania aka Monobazus I. Who was Jesus ben Sapphias?
 -   Izates II, King of Adiabene who was the son of Alexander (grandson of King Herod) and his sister-wife Cleopatra (Thea Philopator) of Mauretania.
 He was Mark Antony aka King Herod's great-grandson.
-He was was Jesus ben Gamala/Gamaliel (See: Cleopatra to Christ (2010) by Ralph Ellis
+He was was Jesus ben Gamala/Gamaliel (See: Cleopatra to Christ (2010) by Ralph Ellis.
+Iza‑ / Izad‑ = "lord" Iranian, and Zates = Dyeus/Zeus.
+The same name as Jesus.
 [^2])
 -   Tiberius Julius Sauromates II